 Visual Art: Nickie Hayden’s Settling the Past at the LAB Gallery, Dublin

-Visual artist Nickie Hayden is seeking stories to include in her new exhibition, Settling the Past, which opens in the LAB Gallery on Thursday, 18th January.
+Visual artist Nickie Hayden brings together paintings, sculptures and written word for her new exhibition, Settling the Past, which runs until Sunday, 4th March in the LAB Gallery.

 Nickie Hayden, a Dublin based visual artist has undertaken mentoring by Director of Mermaid Arts Centre Niamh O’Donnell.
 With support from Niamh, Nickie has begun to expand her practice to work collaboratively with people who have invisible disabilities through the Dyslexia Association of Ireland.